Transport Team member describes his work.

 Cleaning our equipment is a lengthy process as we have lots of little nooks and difficult to reach parts.
 This adds a layer of difficulty to our job.

-Our specialized tasks on this very particular patient population require a different approach than the techniques used for the adult population.
+Our specialized tasks on this very particular patient population require a different approach than the techniques used for an adult population.

 A peer group and medical director review all our cases.